Tye Tribbett: 2002 - 2009: Tye Tribbett and G.A - mainstream success

 Victory Live! was a massive success and became one of the most celebrated gospel albums of the 2000s.
 The album debuted at Billboard Top Gospel Albums chart at #1 - a first for Tribbett.
 It generated the #1 Gospel Radio single, "Victory," and earned Tribbett two Stellar Award wins and three Grammy nominations -- Best Gospel Performance ("Victory"); Best Gospel Song ("Victory"); and Best Contemporary R&B Gospel Album.

 Continued success came with the third release, Stand Out which was recorded live at the Rock Church International, in Virginia Beach, Virginia in August 2007 and was released in May 2008.
 The album featured appearances by Kierra Sheard and Kim Burrell.
 Standout tracks included "Chasing After You", "Let Us Worship" and "Look Up".

-In late 2009, after 4 major label albums and 13 years of being an official group, Tribbett had retired G.A., releasing them to pursue personal goals and dreams.
+In late 2009, Tye Tribbett had retired G.A., after personal and public complexities during the final year of the choir.
+It was billed, of how the disbandment would also be the allowance for the singers to be focused in their own careers, jobs, and personal matters.

 Solo Career (2010 - present)

-In 2010, after notable changes that came from the disbanding of, G.A., Tribbett released his first project without the ensemble, titled, Fresh, which went #1 on the US Billboard Gospel chart.
-The album had departed, into a further mainstream influenced sound, and a heavier modern variant of the worship sound blended in.
+In 2010, Tribbett released his first project without the ensemble, titled, Fresh, which went #1 on the US Billboard Gospel chart.
+The album had departed, into a further mainstream influenced sound, with blend of Pop, Techno, and CCM.

 After a two-city live recording during the summer of 2012, this led to his fifth album Greater Than which was released on August 6, 2013.
 His first album for Motown Gospel, and his 3 consecutive #1 record, the album was critically acclaimed.
-The record saw a return from the sound that Tye Tribbett had been known for in his earlier records, while featuring a broader range of his more polished production that was seen in Fresh.
-Notable signature features from the record included, "If He Did It Before (Same God)" and "HE TURNED IT".
+The record included return of the considered-sound that have been compared to that of on Victory Live!, while featuring elements of a more "polished" production that was in Fresh and Stand Out.
+Notable signature features from the record included, "If He Did It Before (Same God)" and "He Turned It".
 Greater Than earned him his first two Grammy awards, including Best Gospel Album, in 2014.

 After years of touring, in 2017, he released "The Bloody Win", recorded live at The Redemption Center in Greenville, South Carolina in 2016.

-Tribbett released All Things New, in both its mostly studio format in 2022 and a 2023 live recording of the album titled All Things New - Live in Orlando, a live recorded album featuring live performances of tracks on his 2022 studio album of the same name, as well as songs from previous works throughout his career.
+Tribbett released All Things New, in both its mostly studio format in 2022 and a 2023 live recording of the album titled All Things New - Live in Orlando, a live recorded album featuring live performances of tracks on his 2022 studio album of the same name, as well as several songs from previous works throughout his career.
 He won another Grammy for Best Gospel Album.